censorship-no-archive/ceno1/ceno-node/doc/CeNoProtocol2prop2.md

 ## Agents

-There are four agents in this scenario.
+There are three agents in this scenario.

 **CeNo Client** is the client-side HTTP proxy server that the User proxies their requests through.
 Abbreivated as **CC**.